sillvva/Zen-Nebula/README.md

 ###

-<p align="left">• If you have not already, follow the Zen Live Editing guide to first create your chrome folder: https://docs.zen-browser.app/guides/live-editing<br><br>• Download the chrome ZIP file from latest Release version and paste the Nebula folder inside the chrome folder and open your userChrome.css and add the line ➡️@import "Nebula/Nebula.css";⬅️ and also open your userContent.css (or make one) and add the line ➡️@import "Nebula/Nebula-content.css";⬅️ OR if you dont want to add this line to your userChrome & userContent.css then take the userChrome.css and userContent.css file provided in the ZIP file and directly paste that one into your chrome folder.<br><br>• Restart the browser to see if the UI has changed.<br><br>• Go to about:config in Zen and search for "browser.tabs.allow_transparent_browser".
+<p align="left">• If you have not already, follow the Zen Live Editing guide to first create your chrome folder: https://docs.zen-browser.app/guides/live-editing<br><br>• Download the chrome ZIP file from latest Release version and paste the Nebula folder inside the chrome folder and open your userChrome.css and add the line ➡️@import "Nebula/Nebula.css";⬅️ and also ➡️@import "Nebula/Nebula-config.css";⬅️ and then open your userContent.css (or make one) and add the line ➡️@import "Nebula/Nebula-content.css";⬅️ OR if you dont want to add this line to your userChrome & userContent.css then take the userChrome.css and userContent.css file provided in the ZIP file and directly paste that one into your chrome folder.<br><br>• Restart the browser to see if the UI has changed.<br><br>• Go to about:config in Zen and search for "browser.tabs.allow_transparent_browser".
 If the option is visible, set it to "true".
 If not, click the "+" icon and set it to "boolean".<br><br>• Install the wallpapers.zip from the latest release (optional) (optional)</p>

 ###

 <h3 align="left">2.
+Customize Nebula through configs</h3>

+###

+<p align="left">• If you want different features like different styles of animations, different hover gradients like RGB, monochrome, or default presets, then go to your Nebula folder and open the newly added **Nebula-config.css**.
+There read through the different configuration options along with a guide on how to enable/disable them by going to about:config<br><br>• For example if you do not like the tab switch animation then you can change it to a different preset style or disable it completely!
+You could also change the roundness of the whole UI just by changing the default border radius value to your liking!</p>

+###

+<h3 align="left">3.
 Install Mica For Everyone (ONLY FOR WINDOWS 11 USERS)</h3>

 ###